trinodb/trino/presto-docs/src/main/sphinx/connector/system.rst

 The queries table contains information about currently and recently running queries on the Presto cluster.
-From this table you can find out the original query text (SQL), the identity of the user who ran the query and performance information about the query including how long the query was queued and analyzed.
+From this table you can find out the original query SQL text, the identity of the user who ran the query, and performance information about the query, including how long the query was queued and analyzed.

 ``runtime.tasks``
 ^^^^^^^^^^^^^^^^^

-The tasks table contains information about the tasks involved in a Presto query including where they were executed and and how many rows and bytes each task processed.
+The tasks table contains information about the tasks involved in a Presto query, including where they were executed, and and how many rows and bytes each task processed.

 ``runtime.transactions``